In This Article:

 - Click the Add Condition button to open the first conditional item and make sure that the Source Type is set to Custom Attribute.
 From the accompanying drop-down list of custom attributes, select your initial calendar question from the list, set the Operator to equals (=) and toggle the response to Yes.

-- Now, you need to select your Target Type by selecting Add Custom Attribute and clicking the Edit Targets to select the event custom attribute using the discrete list of calendar choices.
+- Now, you need to select your Target Type by selecting Add Custom Attribute and clicking the Edit Targets to select the event custom attribute using the discrete list of food vendor choices.

 - Save your new rule to apply it to your event forms.